 DVH plan

 Dental, Vision, Hearing (DVH) policies are popular among Medicare beneficiaries.
 As their name implies, they provide benefits for three aspects of your health.
-The dental portion of these plans is often the most robust and is usually the main reason someone purchases one of them.
+The dental portion of these plans is often the most robust and is usually the main reason someone purchases one.

 As with any other type of insurance, you will need to read the policy summary to find out if the DVH plan includes implant coverage.
-You should also consider the annual maximum allowed by the plan.
-A larger maximum will be very helpful if you are getting an implant as they cost several thousand dollars.
+You should also consider the plan's annual maximum.
+A larger maximum will be very helpful if you are getting an implant, as they cost several thousand dollars.

 Dental discount plans

 You can also purchase individual dental plans that do not include the vision or hearing component.
 One type of plan is called a dental discount plan.
-Members with a discount plan pay an annual premium to the insurance company and in return, they get discounts on all of their dental services.
-They must receive care from a dentist that participates with the policy.
+Members with a discount plan pay an annual premium to the insurance company and, in return, receive discounts on all their dental services.
+They must receive care from a dentist who participates in the policy.

 FAQ